ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 The .jsp file naming seems to be a little bit inconsistent.
 Sometimes you use a dash to separate words (create-ad.jsp) sometimes you use camel case (modifyProfile.jsp).
 That can make it harder to match and read pages like in the controller classes or even in the header.jsp lines 56 to 60.
 It would be easier to define a style within the group and follow it.

 Sometimes you use in-line css styling sometimes you use it from an external css file.
-What makes it even harder to read is, that you use compressed/minified css and js files.
+What makes it even harder to read is the fact that you use compressed/minified css and js files.
 During the development phase readability should be preferred.
 For production phase a minified version could be faster and therefore better.

 Some basic things in the following paragraph which don't fit better into another category.
 There are many ignored warnings such as unused imports.